solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

 ### Migrate to ENV variables

-1. Open the `\public\database.php` file, update the your php MySQL connection environment variables by removing the `APPSETTING_` from each:
+1. Open the `\public\database.php` file, update the php MySQL connection environment variables by removing the `APPSETTING_` from each:

     ```php
     $servername = getenv("MYSQL_SERVERNAME");